gov-cy/staging-govcy-design-system-docs/src/components/checkbox.md

 - toggle a single option on or off

 ## When not to use this component
 Do not use the checkboxes component if users can only choose one option from a selection.
-In this case, use the ==radio== component.
+In this case, use the [radio](../radio) component.

 ## How it works
 The component should only exist in the [main section](../../getting-started/page-template/#sections).